kovidgoyal/kitty/docs/desktop-notifications.rst

 ``i``    :ref:`identifier`     ``unset``  Identifier for the notification.
 Make these globally unqiue,
                                           like an UUID, so that terminal multiplexers can direct responses to the correct window.
+Note that for backwards compatibility reasons i=0 is special and should not be used.

 ``n``    :ref:`base64`         ``unset``  Icon name.
 Can be specified multiple times.
          encoded UTF-8